-ICMA-RC has served as the investment consultant for the Metropolitan Water Reclamation District Retiree Health Care Trust since 2008.
-We have assisted the Trust in development of investment policy, advised on development of the Trust's asset allocation investment strategy and investment manager selections, and provided periodic investment performance reviews and analysis.
+Segal Rogerscasey was recently hired as the investment consultant for the Metropolitan Water Reclamation District Retiree Health Care Trust during the third quarter of 2012.
+We are currently assisting the Trust in development of the investment policy, advising on the development of the Trust's asset allocation investment strategy and investment manager selections, and providing quarterly investment performance reviews and analysis.